10 Best Things to Do on Christmas in Krakow

 Krakow is a city with many possibilities if you visit it at Christmas.
 I show you how to make the most of it during these dates.

-1. Christmas Market
+1. Discover the Christmas Market

-With its 40,000 square meters, the square that houses the Cloth Market (also called Rynek Glówny) can boast of being one of the largest in Europe.
-A circumstance that makes this space one of the most impressive you can see at Christmas.
-The Christmas lighting and the lively atmosphere of its dozens of stalls where you can buy sweets, have a mulled wine or buy handicrafts contribute to this.
+Moreover, if you are in the city between November 27 and December 26 you will see that this space is one of the most impressive you can see at Christmas.
+The Christmas lighting and the lively atmosphere of its dozens of stalls where you can buy sweets, mulled wine and handicrafts are a must-see!

 Commercial streets of Krakow